 What Does the IRS Consider Seriously Delinquent Tax Debt?

-Seriously delinquent tax debt is a taxpayer with liabilities more than $51,000 (as of 2018) and
+Seriously delinquent tax debt is a taxpayer with liabilities (including penalties and interest) more than $52,000 (as of 2019) and

 - The IRS filed a notice of a federal tax lien, and all “administrative remedies under IRC 6320 have lapsed or been exhausted” OR